Tyrrrz/Tyrrrz.me/data/blog/hotkey-editor-control-in-wpf/index.md

 ## WPF user control

-To make the actual WPF control, you can either derive from `TextBox` or make your own `UserControl`.
+To make the actual WPF control, you can either derive from `TextBox` or wrap it in your own `UserControl`.
 I chose the latter, mainly for two reasons:

-- It's possible to hide all the inherent textbox properties that aren't applicable for my control.
+- It's possible to hide all the inherent textbox properties that aren't applicable for my control
-- There are fewer limitations in case I need to replace textbox with a different control or add something on top of it.
+- There are fewer limitations in case I need to replace the textbox with a different control or add something on top of it

 ```xml
 <UserControl x:Class="Your.Namespace.HotkeyEditorControl"